IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Methodology

 \subsection{Instruction and Response Collection}

-To obtain diverse instructions for critic training, we collect instructions from real application scenarios and utilize LLMs to categorize them according to the task taxonomy of CritiqueLLM \cite{ke-etal-2024-critiquellm}, which encompasses 10 categories and covers diverse NLP applications in real-world scenarios.
+To obtain diverse instructions for critic training, we collect instructions from real-world application scenarios and utilize LLMs to categorize them according to the task taxonomy of CritiqueLLM \cite{ke-etal-2024-critiquellm}, which encompasses 10 categories and covers diverse NLP applications in real-world scenarios.
 To improve data quality, we prompt LLMs to score instruction quality and develop a classifier to assess their constraint complexity, which is trained with a small amount of human annotation data.
 Finally, we balance the amount of instruction across task categories and acquire 55K high-quality instructions with relatively high complexity.

-Then, we collect LLM responses from 15 representative models, which possess varying abilities in instruction-following, including GPT-4o \cite{openai2023gpt4}, GPT-4o-mini, seven versions of GLM-4 \cite{glm2024chatglm}, three versions of Qwen2.5 \cite{yang2024qwen2}, Deepseek-R1 \cite{guo2025deepseek}, Doubao1.5 \cite{doubao2025doubao}, and Claude3.7-sonnet \cite{claude}.
+Then, we collect LLM responses from 15 representative models, which possess varying abilities in instruction-following.
+The model list is provided in Appendix \ref{app:model_list}.
 For each instruction, we randomly select two models to generate responses, resulting in a total of 110k evaluation inputs, each comprising an instruction and its corresponding LLM response.